Rombaut Pauwels

 Rombaut Pauwels or Rombout Pauwels (or Pauli) (1625, in Mechelen – 4 January 1692, in Ghent) was a Flemish architect and sculptor who worked in a moderate Baroque style.
-Rombaut Pauwels was active mainly in his hometown Mechelen and in Ghent.
+He was active mainly in his hometown of Mechelen and in Ghent.

 Life

-Rombaut Pauwels was a pupil of the sculptors Rombout Verstappen en Jacob Voorspoel in his hometown Mechelen.
+Pauwels was a pupil of the sculptors Rombout Verstappen and Jacob Voorspoel in Mechelen.

 He travelled to Rome where he was introduced to the work of his compatriot the Brussels sculptor François Duquesnoy.
 François Duquesnoy ran a very successful workshop in Rome which produced sculptures in a classicizing Baroque style.
-Jerôme Duquesnoy (II), the younger brother of François Duquesnoy, and the Antwerp sculptor Artus Quellinus also worked in this workshop in Rome.
-They and Rombaut Pauwels brought the moderate Baroque style of François Duquesnoy with them when they returned to the Southern Netherlands.
+Jerôme Duquesnoy (II), the younger brother of François Duquesnoy, and the Antwerp sculptor Artus Quellinus the Elder also worked in this workshop in Rome.
+They and Pauwels brought the moderate Baroque style of François Duquesnoy with them when they returned to the Southern Netherlands.

-After his return to Flanders, Rombaut Pauwels was active mainly in his hometown Mechelen and in Ghent.
+After his return to Flanders, Pauwels was active mainly in Mechelen and in Ghent.

-Rombaut Pauwels’ pupils included the brothers Hendrik and Jan Matthys.
+Pauwels's pupils included the brothers Hendrik and Jan Matthys.

 Work

-Rombaut Pauwels was a capable sculptor who worked in the classicizing Baroque style pioneered by François Duquesnoy but he lacked the virtuoso technique of his contemporaries Artus Quellinus and Lucas Faydherbe with whom he regularly collaborated.
+Pauwels was a capable sculptor who worked in the classicizing Baroque style pioneered by François Duquesnoy but he lacked the virtuoso technique of his contemporaries Artus Quellinus and Lucas Faydherbe with whom he regularly collaborated.

-In Ghent he completed various commissions such as the Baroque gate to the local fish market which was a collaborative effort with Artus Quellinus and J.B. van Helderbergh.
-In Ghent he was responsible for the tomb of bishop Karel Maes in Ghent Cathedral and the marble statue of a "Madonna with Child" (after a work of Michelangelo) in St Michael's Church.
+In Ghent, he completed various commissions such as the Baroque gate to the local fish market which was a collaborative effort with Artus Quellinus and J.B. van Helderbergh.
+In Ghent, he was responsible for the tomb of bishop Karel Maes in Ghent Cathedral and the marble statue of a "Madonna with Child" (after a work of Michelangelo) in St Michael's Church.
 Both works are representative of the rather static and classicizing style of Pauwels.

-In Mechelen he collaborated with the leading Baroque sculptor of the city, Lucas Faydherbe, on the tomb of Archbishop Andreas Creusen (1660) and an altar (1660–1665) in St. Rumbold's Cathedral.
+In Mechelen, he collaborated with the leading Baroque sculptor of the city, Lucas Faydherbe, on the tomb of Archbishop Andreas Creusen (1660) and an altar (1660–1665) in St. Rumbold's Cathedral.

 A terracotta Virgin with Child and Saint John the Baptist (c.1650, exhibited in Paris in 2013, private collection) is a more dynamic work.